-Rate Transaction activities and other services Subscription services and equipment rental Financial income Contribution on gross revenue for social integration program (PIS) (a) 1.65 % 1.65 % 0.65 % Contribution on gross revenue for social security financing (COFINS) (a) 7.60 % 7.60 % 4.00 % Taxes on service (ISS) (b) 2.00 % - Social security levied on gross revenue (INSS) (c) 4.50 %
+Rate Transaction activities Subscription services and and other equipment Financial services rental income Contribution on gross revenue for social integration program ("PIS") (a) 1.65% 1.65% 0.65% Contribution on gross revenue for social security financing ("COFINS") (a) 7.60% 7.60% 4.00% Taxes on service ("ISS") (b) 2.00% Social security levied on gross revenue ("INSS") (c) 4.50%

 - (a) PIS and COFINS are contributions levied by the Brazilian Federal government on gross revenues.
 These amounts are invoiced to and collected from the Group's customers and recognized as deductions to gross revenue (Note 23) against tax liabilities, as we are acting as tax withholding agents on behalf of the tax authorities.
 PIS and COFINS paid on certain purchases may be claimed back as tax credits to offset PIS and COFINS payable.
-These amounts are recognized as Recoverable taxes (Note 10) and are offset on a monthly basis against Taxes payable and presented net, as the amounts are due to the same tax authority. - (b) ISS is a tax levied by municipalities on revenues from the provision of services.
+These amounts are recognized as Recoverable taxes (Note 10) and are offset on a monthly basis against Taxes payable (Note 17) and presented net, as the amounts are due to the same tax authority. - (b) ISS is a tax levied by municipalities on revenues from the provision of services.
 ISS tax is added to amounts invoiced to the Group's customers for the services the Group renders.
 These are recognized as deductions to gross revenue (Note 23) against tax liabilities, as the Group acts as agent collecting these taxes on behalf of municipal governments.
 The rates may vary from 2.00% to 5.00%.
-The ISS stated in the table is applicable to the city of São Paulo and refers to the rate most commonly levied on the Group's operations. - (c) INSS is a social security charge levied on wages paid to employees.
-The subsidiaries Buy4, Equals and Mundipagg pay INSS at a rate of 4.50% on gross revenue due to the benefits this regime offers compared with social security tax on payroll.
+The ISS stated in the table is applicable to the city of São Paulo and refers to the rate most commonly levied on the Group's operations.